 High Court Company Restoration

-The priority is to file all annual returns and accounts and to bring the companies file up to date.
+With a Company Restoration the priority is to file all annual returns and accounts and to bring the companies file up to date.
 Once these returns have been filed and all outstanding fees and penalties paid the registrar will then issue a letter stating that they have no objection to the company being restored to the register.

 All companies applying to be restored to the Companies Office Register must now apply for a Letter of no Objection from the Revenue Commissioners.